carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 However, as a package adds more files, it will probably want to separate out into multiple _libaries_<sup><small>[[define](/docs/guides/glossary.md#library)]</small></sup>.
-A library is the basic unit of both compilation and code reuse; separating files into multiple libraries can speed up compilation while also making it clear which code is being reused.
+A library is the basic unit of *code reuse*.
+Separating code into multiple libraries can speed up the overall build while also making it clear which code is being reused.
 An example library of `Shapes` in the `Geometry` package would look like `package Geometry library Shapes;`

-When a library becomes too large for a single file to easily contain, it may be useful to separate the API from the implementation instead of splitting libraries.
+It is often useful to have a physical separation the API of a library from its implementation.
+This may help organize code as the library becomes larger, or to let the build system distinguish between the dependencies of the API itself and its underlying implementation.
 Implementation files allow for code to be extracted out from the API file, while only being callable from other files within the library, including both API and implementation files.
 Implementation files are marked by both naming the file to use an extension of `.impl.carbon` and changing the package